kantieno/Samples/README.md

 # First Commercial Game:
 Hidden Valley Ninja was my first large project released commercially.
-I worked as a solo dev gaining a throough understanding of the development process from beginning to end.
+I worked as a solo dev gaining a thorough understanding of the development process from beginning to end.

 https://www.kongregate.com/games/kantieno/hidden-valley-ninja